jwa-lab/tokenization-service-contracts/README.md

 # Tokenization Service Contracts

-The Tokenization Service's Smart Contracts.
+The Tokenization Service's Smart Contract.
-There are mostly 2 contracts:

-1. The Warehouse, which contains all tokenized items, including their full description and quantities.
-2. The Inventory, which stores a user's token updates over time.

 ## How to use the smart contracts: